José H. Leal

 José H. Leal is a Brazilian-born malacologist and American citizen residing in the United States since 1984.
 Between 1996 and 2013 he was the executive director of the Bailey-Matthews National Shell Museum, in Sanibel Island, Florida, and he is currently the science director and curator of that museum.

 Dr. Leal received his Ph.D. in marine biology and fisheries from the Rosenstiel School of Marine and Atmospheric Science, University of Miami.
 He was an assistant editor for Sea Frontiers Magazine, (Miami), a visiting professor at the Muséum National d'Histoire Naturelle (Paris), and postdoctoral fellow at the Smithsonian Institution's National Museum of Natural History (Washington, DC).

 Dr. Leal holds honorary faculty positions at the University of Miami and Florida Gulf Coast University (Fort Myers), where he is an affiliate member of the Coastal Watershed Institute.
 He has numerous scientific publications, and is also the editor of the malacological journal The Nautilus.
-He has been president of the American Malacological Society and of Conchologists of America.
+He has been president of the American Malacological Society and of Conchologists of America and a council member of Unitas Malacologica.
 In 2023, Dr. Leal received the prestigious Neptunea Award from Conchologists of America, for his services to the global community of shell enthusiasts.